 In the charity sector she has worked for the Association of Chief Executives in Voluntary Organisations and helped author Communities in Control.
 At Board and Chairwoman level she has crisis-managed a National Lottery distributor’s grant allocations in the face of considerable media criticism over a number of years.
 Her independent production company was one of the first to innovate broadcasting practices online, pioneering the “as live” audio podcast through the web.
 She adapted these techniques to online political reporting in Westminster where she runs her own internet channel.

 In May 2015 she also conducted 70 interviews about the General Election campaign in Cambridge with all six candidates and City Council representatives to capture the influence of technological change on campaigning.
-These are also deposited with the Trust.
+These are also deposited with the History of Parliament Trust.

 Boni’s third book When There’s a Woman in the Room – Part Two was published in the summer of 2017.
 The interviews span from January 2015 to July 2017.
 They are housed at the History of Parliament Trust.

 Her fourth book: When There’s a Woman in the Room #Vote 100 year – 2018 to January 2019 has over 80 interviews with women MPs across party on issues that came to the fore for women in #Vote 100 year.